hodea/hodea-lib/doc/CodingStyle.md

 We use boost as the Boost C++ libraries as role model.
 We don't encode the target device name or other platform specific properties in the file name to make it unique.
 Instead we separate files with similar purpose but for different targets via directories.
-File are distinguisable via the directory structure.
+File are distinguishable via the directory structure.

 ## #include